jtcharette/solve-cube-today/index.md

 - Pair the edges (technique)
 - algorithm to swap last two edges
 - It's a 3x3x3
-- JUST KIDDING!
+- WAIT!
+WHAT THE...
 Parity cases!!!

 ## Go for speed
 - Get a speed cube